-A registered psychotherapist and accredited music therapist, I received my Master of Music Therapy from Laurier in 2007 and have taught and clinically supervised students at Laurier since that time.
-I am currently a PhD candidate at The University of Western Ontario in the department of music education.
+A registered psychotherapist and certified music therapist, I received my PhD in Music Education at Western University in 2019 and my Master of Music Therapy from Laurier in 2007.
+I have taught and clinically supervised students at Laurier since 2007.

+I currently serve as the Ethics Chair on the board of directors for the Canadian Association of Music Therapists.
 From 2007 to 2012, I was the music therapist at Lutherwood Mental Health Services in Waterloo.
-Through the support of a Canadian Music Therapy Trust Fund Grant, I recently also practiced at Merrymount Family Support and Crisis Centre in London.
+Through the support of a Canadian Music Therapy Trust Fund Grant, I also recently practiced music therapy with children at Merrymount Family Support and Crisis Centre in London.

 From 2012 to 2015 I conducted an inclusive children’s choir in London through “El Sistema Aeolian”.
 Active as a pianist and soprano as well, I hold an ARCT in piano performance and sing with the Canadian Chamber Choir.

-A focus of my research is the interdisciplinary connections between the fields of music therapy and music education.
-My current doctoral research examines relationships between musical and personal identities, and identity-development within musical performance.
-I am particularly interested in community music therapy and community music, social justice and anti-oppressive models of practice, music-centered music therapy in mental health, and students’ experiences of personal growth through musical learning.
+A focus of my research is the interdisciplinary connections between the fields of music therapy, community music, and music education.
+My doctoral research examined musical performances’ affordances as they pertain to identity development and relationships.
+I am particularly interested in community music therapy, anti-oppressive models of practice, music-centered psychotherapy in mental health settings, and students’ experiences of personal growth through musical learning.

 Teaching, supervising, learning from and collaborating with students at Laurier has been and continues to be incredibly inspiring and fulfilling.
 It is a true highlight of my work!

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã